ShashankChandra03/ShashankChandra03/README.md

 # Hi, I'm Shashank! 👋
 ## 🚀 About Me
 I'm a final-year B.Tech student, diving deep into the fascinating world of Artificial Intelligence and Machine Learning.
-My passion lies in using data and technology to solve real-world problems and create meaningful impact. 🚀
+My passion lies in using data and technology to solve real-world problems and create meaningful impact.🚀

 From building predictive models to exploring innovative algorithms, I thrive on hands-on experience with Python, SQL, and a robust tech stack.
 Whether it's crafting intuitive data visualizations or unlocking insights through analytics, I love turning complex data into powerful stories.

 Excited to collaborate on groundbreaking AI projects and push the limits of what's possible!
-Let’s connect! 😊✨
+Let’s connect!😊✨

 ## 🔗 Links